 The CDP’s consortium model is an innovative tool for fostering multi-sector collaboration and strengthening local networks and relationships.
 The consortium model attracts diverse organizations interested in reducing the costs of acquiring credible and timely customized information to tell their communities’ stories.
 These organizations share a common mandate to identify, address and track community-based social development priorities.

 Consortium Leads and Leads Meetings

-Each Community Data Consortium is led by an organization which assumes responsibility for entering into a Memorandum of Agreement with CCSD and maintaining communication with the consortium membership.
+Each Community Data Consortium is led by an organization which assumes responsibility for entering into a Memorandum of Agreement with CCEDNET and maintaining communication with the consortium membership.
 Consortium Leads are typically municipal governments, but consortia can be led by community sector organizations.